-Let us return to the example of the child, parent and grandpa prototype chain to understand how unrolling captures the transitive lookup.
-The DJS key membership test on the left desugars to System !D as follows.
+Transitive Semantics via Unrolling.
+Let us return to the example of the child, parent and grandpa prototype chain to understand how unrolling captures the semantics of transitive lookup.
+The DJS key membership test on the left desugars to System !D on the right as follows.